Syracuse both wary and confident as season nears - WHIZ News

 “We know what we’re doing on our end,” senior tight end/defensive lineman Chris Elmore said.
 “Just not having any idea what other teams are doing on their end, that concerned a lot of guys.
 Guys are worried about going down somewhere else, their testing protocols might not be the same as ours.”

 Students began arriving on campus this week and it didn’t take long for a problem to arise.
-A large group of first-year students, some without masks, gathered Wednesday night on campus and did not social distance, prompting a sharp rebuke from the administration, which has begun an investigation.
+A large group of first-year students, some without masks, gathered Wednesday night on campus and did not social distance, prompting a sharp rebuke from the administration.

 “I want you to understand right now and very clearly that we have one shot to make this happen,” J. Michael Haynie, vice chancellor for strategic initiatives and innovation, wrote in an email to students.
 “The world is watching, and they expect you to fail.
 Prove them wrong.
 Be better.
 Be adults.
 Think of someone other than yourself.”